2016 World Draughts Championship match

 The 2016 World Draughts Championship match in international draughts was held from 3–18 December in the Netherlands under the auspices of the International Draughts Federation (FMJD).
-The match took place between Jan Groenendijk and Roel Boomstra, who were second and third at last Draughts Championship.
-World Champion Alexander Georgiev (Russia) had informed FMJD that he will not defend his title.
-FMJD decided that the next player in the classifications of last WC, Roel Boomstra, should play the Match for World Title against the Vice Champion, Jan Groenendijk.
+Reigning world champion Alexander Georgiev decided not to defend his title, so the match took place between the second and third place finishers of the previous championship, Jan Groenendijk and Roel Boomstra.

-Roel Boomstra won this match with score 16–8 and became World Draughts Champion.
+Roel Boomstra won the match 16–8 to become World Draughts Champion.